bhauman/flappy-bird-demo-new/README.md

 # flappy-bird-demo

-This is the original Flappy Bird Demo updated to use the latest incarnation of Figwheel.
+This is the original Flappy Bird Demo updated to use the newer versions of Figwheel and ClojureScript.

 ![screenshot](https://user-images.githubusercontent.com/2624/42334602-b4e0cc1a-804b-11e8-9d44-4b38ee4697f6.png)